mnot/I-D/for-the-users/draft.md

 Inevitably, documenting and interpreting the constituent roles will become controversial; this is to be expected, and is still preferable to avoiding the discussion.
-The point is to make it explicit, so that the effected constituencies can be made aware of the discussion, and judge the outcome.
+The point is to make it explicit, so that the affected constituencies can be made aware of the discussion, and judge the outcome.

 ## Handling Change in Constituencies